ResearchComputing/Documentation/docs/software/python.md

 ## Configuring Conda and Mamba with `.condarc`

 The Conda and Mamba package managers allow modification of default settings.
 These settings are specified in a text file called `.condarc`.
 For possible configuration options, please see [Using the .condarc conda configuration file](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html#using-the-condarc-conda-configuration-file).
 The `.condarc` file should exist within a user's `/home/$USER` directory and can be quickly accessed using the file's full path at `~/.condarc`.
 A `.condarc` file is important because by default Conda and Mamba will put all package source code and environments in your `/home/$USER` directory.
-This quickly becomes an issue because your `/home/$USER` directory only has a capacity of 2 GB and packages can be several gigabytes in size.
+This quickly becomes an issue because your `/home/$USER` directory has limited storage capacity (see [The Home Filesystem](../compute/filesystems.md#the-home-filesystem) section).
+For this reason, it is highly suggested that user's redirect material to `/projects/$USER`.

 ````{important}
 When loading the Anaconda or Mamba modules, a `.condarc` file will be created for you in your `/home/$USER` directory, if the file does not exist.
 If the file is created for you, it will contain the following content, which places Conda and Mamba items in your `/projects/$USER` directory: